IBM/istio101/workshop/exercise-7/README.md

 When Envoy proxies establish a connection, they exchange and validate certificates to confirm that each is indeed connected to a valid and expected peer.
 The established identities can later be used as basis for policy checks (e.g., access authorization).

-## Enforce mTLS between guestbook and analyzer services
+## Enforce mTLS between all Istio services

 1. Ensure Citadel is running